sapint2022/sapmain/README.md

     - terraform init
     - terraform plan -var-file=./project.tfvars
     - terraform apply -var-file=./project.tfvars -auto-approve
+- Once the vm is created try to access the webpage using the public ip address "http://<public-ip-address>/index.html"
 ## azure-policy
 - Naviagte to the azure-policy directory
 - Update the AzureRM provider details with actual value for authentication